PolCap/mhw_resilience_octocorals/README.md

 - __`DemRes.RData`__: demographic resilience estimates for Port-Cros National Park and Montgrí, Medes Islands and Baix Ter Natural Park populations.
 - __`temperature.RData`__: MHW estimates for the Port-Cros National Park and Montgrí, Medes Islands and Baix Ter Natural Park populations.

+The data files T_Medes.txt and T_Port_Cros.csv appear in the scripts but are not stored in this repository.
+They are available upon request at https://t-mednet.org/.
 ---

 # Code